 - Offline music playback: You can store music on some Fitbit smartwatches for offline playback.
 If you don’t like taking your phone along with you on a run or bike ride, this feature is for you.
 Fitbit watches are compatible with Deezer, Pandora, and local music files.
 Unfortunately, Spotify is not available for offline playback.

-- Third-party watch faces: Fitbit offers a variety of customizable first- and third-party watch faces in the Fitbit App Gallery.
+- Third-party watch faces: Fitbit offers various customizable first- and third-party watch faces in the Fitbit App Gallery.
 Some options are paid, but many are free.

 - Third-party apps: Fitbit smartwatches support first- and third-party apps that can be installed directly onto the wearable.
 Strava, Uber, Starbucks, and plenty of others are supported, though quite a few big names are missing, too.